n0jam/gcp-ctf-workshop/docs/hints.md

 ## Your starting point

-The cloud services in the project might be misconfigured or leak information that can be useful for you as attacker.
+The cloud services in the project might be misconfigured or leak information that can be useful for you as an attacker.
 You'll start out with just an IP address as your first piece of information.

 We are providing you with useful hints and commands for each challenge.